7.1 Handicap Committee

 - Before making any adjustment to a player’s Handicap Index, the Handicap Committee should carefully consider all available evidence, including:

-- Whether the player’s scoring potential has been affected by a temporary or permanent injury or illness which is significant enough to impact the player’s ability to play with or against all other players on a fair and equal basis.
+- Whether the player’s scoring potential has been affected by a temporary or permanent injury, illness or disability which is significant enough to impact the player’s ability to play with or against all other players on a fair and equitable basis.

 - Any handicap(s) previously held by the player.